 Every student in school is assessed in all subjects every half term.
 All data from this is then tracked by the relevant members of staff.
-Within the Learning Support Department LSAs and HLTAs meet regularly to discuss the progress of students they support.
-Any concerns can then be addressed via the SENCo.
+Any concerns can then be addressed via their class teacher.

-Who are the other people providing services to the children with SEN within the school?
+Who are the other people providing services to the children with SEND within the school?

 The school uses the support of many external agencies such as: